IoriBranford/GodotProject/README.md

 # Godot Sample Project

-Fork this project to start a new Godot game project.
+Fork this project to start a new Godot game with autobuilds via GitLab CI.

 Godot version: 3.0.6